 To support children through public education, Skateistan’s Back-to-School program partners with schools and services to align our students with their national curriculums.
 In Afghanistan, children who are out of school join our Skate School five days a week to cover three grades of public education in 11 months.
 Upon completing our accelerated learning program, we enroll students into public schools, usually in the 3rd or 4th grade.

 The Dropping In program provides learning spaces and resources where students can develop their aspirations and discover their potential.
 Children ‘drop in’ for organized skateboarding and sports sessions, read in our Skate School libraries, join weekly book clubs and study groups, or use computers and quiet spaces to study.
 Even when public school is not in session, holiday programs, field trips, and events keep students learning and moving ahead.

-Motivated youth at Skateistan can apply to join the Youth Leadership program, assisting the Educators in classes, mentoring younger students, building their skill sets and planning local events.
-The Youth Leadership program develops a sense of ownership at the Skate Schools and creates role models for the other students and wider community.
+Motivated students are invited to join the Youth Leadership program to become more involved in developing our community at Skateistan.
+Students work together on weekly media training, event planning, international culture exchanges, and foundational safety skills to assist Educators in class.
+With flexible participation, students learn from the skillsets of our Educators and prepare for the opportunities of tomorrow.
+The Youth Leadership program helps participants develop a sense of investment in the Skate Schools and creates role models for the other students and wider community.
 The program aims to create leaders for Skateistan and for a better world.